Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it scrapes Target Search results with automatic parsing, which is specific and distinguishes it from sibling tools like target_product or other platform search tools.
+The description clearly states the tool scrapes Target search results with automatic parsing, specifying both the action (scrape) and the resource (Target search results).
+This distinguishes it from sibling tools like 'target_product' which focus on specific products, and from other retailer search tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.